Ivan Davis (politician)

-Ivan Davis (16 April 1937 – 13 March 2020) was a Unionist politician in Northern Ireland who served as an Ulster Unionist Party (UUP) Member of the Northern Ireland Assembly (MLA) for Lagan Valley from 1998 to 2003.
+Ivan Davis (16 April 1937 – 13 March 2020) was a Northern Irish unionist politician.
+Davis was an Ulster Unionist Party (UUP) Member of the Northern Ireland Assembly (MLA) for Lagan Valley from 1998 to 2003.

+Background

 Born in Lisburn, Davis was elected to Lisburn Borough Council in 1973, representing the Democratic Unionist Party (DUP).
 He was also elected to represent South Antrim at the 1982 Northern Ireland Assembly election.

 In 1987, Davis resigned from the DUP and instead joined the Ulster Unionist Party (UUP).
-Under this new party label, he served as Mayor of Lisburn from 1991 – 93.
+Under this new party label, he served as Mayor of Lisburn from 1991 to 93.
 He was also elected for Lagan Valley at the Northern Ireland Forum election in 1996 (with Jeffrey Donaldson and David Campbell), and narrowly held this seat at the 1998 Assembly election.
 During the course of the Assembly, he became UUP chief whip.

 Lagan Valley UUP controversially did not select Davis as a candidate for the 2003 Assembly election, so he resigned and stood instead as an independent Unionist.
 He received 2,223 first-preference votes, but this did not prove sufficient to see him elected despite polling more first preferences than one successful candidate.

 Despite this, Davis continued to sit as a UUP member, and leader of the UUP group, on Lisburn City Council until 2011.

-He died on 13 March 2020, aged 82.
+Davis died on 13 March 2020, at the age of 82.